SCE-Development/Skylab-Explorer/README.md

 * Clone the repo:  `git clone https://github.com/SCE-Development/Skylab-Explorer.git_`
 * Install yarn via npm `npm install --global yarn`
 * Use yarn to install packages from package.json file `yarn add`
+* __Configure .env file **
+* Create .env file and include that in .gitignore file
+* For development mode to work, it needs three values: CLIENT_ID, CLIENT_SECRET and APP_URI
+* CLIENT_ID and CLIENT_SECRET are the discord app you want to use Discord login through
+* APP_URI is something I forgot but needed
+* For deploy mode, .env also needs JWT_SECRET which can be anything you want
 ## 3. How to run the repo:
 * Use yarn to run the repo in devevelopment mode: `yarn dev`
 * Run with docker: `need instruction`